 FOR THE LOVE OF CRAFT BEER

 The Bend Brewfest is THREE FULL DAYS of craft beer bliss along the banks of the beautiful Deschutes River.
-The 2018 Brewfest, Aug.
-16-18, features more than 200 craft beers and ciders from more than 70 different breweries.
+The 2020 Brewfest, Aug.
+13-15, will feature more than 200 craft beers and ciders from more than 70 different breweries.

-he Bend Brewfest traditionally highlights a Who’s Who of West Coast breweries, large and small.
-Oregon favorites such as Breakside, Great Notion, pFriemand Block 15 will be at the 2018 Brewfest, as will regional standouts like Fremont, Anderson Valley, Georgetown and 54°40° Brewing.
-And of course local studs Deschutes, Boneyard, Crux, Bend Brewing, Wild Ride, GoodLife and Three Creeks, among others, will be pouring beers at the Amphitheater, too.
+The Bend Brewfest traditionally highlights a Who’s Who of West Coast breweries, large and small.
+In the past, Oregon favorites such as Breakside, Great Notion, pFriem and Block 15 have all appeared at Brewfest, as will regional standouts like Fremont, Anderson Valley, Georgetown and 54°40° Brewing.
+And of course local studs Deschutes, Boneyard, Crux, Bend Brewing, Wild Ride, GoodLife and Three Creeks, among others, have all traditionally poured beers at the Amphitheater, too.

-Equally impressive is the number of up-and-coming smaller breweries scheduled to participate at this year’s Brewfest.
-Craft beer aficionados will have the chance to sample rock stars like Bridge 99 out of Bend; Delexue Brewing from Albany, Oregon; and Ochoco Brewing out of Prineville, Oregon.
+Equally impressive is the number of up-and-coming smaller breweries that are typically showcased Brewfest.
+In festivals past, for example, craft beer aficionados had the chance to sample rock stars like Bridge 99 out of Bend; Delexue Brewing from Albany, Oregon; and Ochoco Brewing out of Prineville, Oregon.

 Set amidst one of the nation’s most innovative craft brew communities, the Bend Brewfest serves as the perfect trailhead for adventurous beer geeks.
 While in Bend for Brewfest, beer lovers have also been known to tackle The Bend Ale Trail, the largest beer trail in the West, and explore town via the Bend Cycle Pub.
 Serious beer hunters will also find amazing craft beverages on tap at various Bend barber shops, movie theaters and grocery stores.